10 Incredibly Delicious Matcha Cafés in Seoul

 • Boosts energy

-About Matcha in Korea
+The History of Matcha in Korea

 The history of tea in Korea dates back all the way to Tang Dynasty China, when the healthy green plant first found its way to the Korean Peninsula.
 Back then, tea was mainly used as a medicinal herb, but green tea powder (matcha!) also came to be used for drinks on ceremonial occasions and for spirit offerings (very much like in Japan).